-^{} It is entitled, "Cwlii Secundi Curionis Pasquillus Ecstaticus, una cum aliis etiam aliquot sanctis pariter et lepidis Dialogis;" without date or place of printing.
-The book was reprinted at Geneva, in 1667; which is the edition I have used.
-The Dialogue relating to his escape from Turin, is inserted by Schelhorn in the second volume of his Amœnitates Hist.
-Eccles. et Hist. pp. 759-776.
+^{} It is entitled, "Cælii Secundi Curionis Pasquillus Ecstaticus, una cum aliis etiam aliquot sanctis pariter et lepidis Dialogis;" without date or place of printing.
+The book was reprinted at Geneva in 1667, which is the edition I have used.
+The Dialogue, so far as it relates to his escape from Turin, is inserted by Schelhorn in the second volume of his Amœnitates Hist.
+Eccles. et Hist. p.
+759-776.